srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     11/27/2019 4:18:29 AM > Sending message: {"temperature":32.81164186439088,"humidity":72.6606041624493}
     ```

-1. Leave the simulated device running while you move on to the next unit.
+1. Leave the simulated device running while you move on to the next Exercise.

 ### Exercise 8: Test Device Connectivity and Offline Support

-In this exercise, you will monitor events from the **ChildIoTDevice** are being sent to Azure IoT Hub through the **IoTEdgeGateway** IoT Edge Transparent Gateway.
+In this exercise, you will monitor events from the **ChildIoTDevice** that are being sent to Azure IoT Hub through the **IoTEdgeGateway** IoT Edge Transparent Gateway.
 You will then interrupt connectivity between the **IoTEdgeGateway** and Azure IoT Hub to see that telemetry is still sent from the child IoT Device to the IoT Edge Gateway.
 After this, you will resume connectivity with Azure IoT Hub and monitor that the IoT Edge Gateway resumes sending telemetry to Azure IoT Hub.

 1. If necessary, log in to your Azure portal using your Azure account credentials.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. Open the Azure Cloud Shell by clicking the **Terminal** icon within the top header bar of the Azure portal, and select the **Bash** shell option.
+1. On the Azure portal toolbar, click **Cloud Shell**.

+    Ensure that the Environment dropdown is set to **Bash**.

-1. Run the following command within the **Azure Cloud Shell** to start monitoring the Events being received by the Azure IoT Hub:
+1. At the Cloud Shell command prompt, to start monitoring the Events being received by the Azure IoT Hub, enter the following command:

     ```cmd/sh
     az iot hub monitor-events --hub-name AZ-220-HUB-_{YOUR-ID}_